ds1sqe/InputMethodAutoChanger.nvim/README.md

 # InputMethodAutoChanger.nvim
 ## Automatticaly Change Input Method in neovim

-currently only available on linux only
+currently only available on linux - ibus only